cses-webdev-main/MainWebsite-API/README.md

 python -m pytest tests/integration -v
 ```

 Although you should do this for testing, feel free to unit test your API with any other resource, such as [Postman](https://www.postman.com/downloads/), which is a highly popular tool for API testing.
-The integration testing is really a formality, because any issues with the CloudFormation will be blaringly obvious and will usually break on deployment, stopping your merge request.
+The integration testing is really a formality, because any issues with the CloudFormation will be obvious and will usually break on deployment, stopping your merge request.

 ## Resources